giantswarm/docs/src/content/guides/importing-certificates/index.md

   -name "Key pair for Giant Swarm cluster"
 ```

 The `-passout` argument sets a password to encrypt the bundle.
 In our examples here, we use the password `giantswarm`.
 Feel free to pick your own password when following the tutorial, but make sure to prepend the `pass:` prefix as shown above.
-If you prefer to enter a password via a prompt instead of passing it as a clear text argument, you can completely ommit the `-passout pass:<your-password>` part.
+If you prefer to enter a password via a prompt instead of passing it as a clear text argument, you can completely omit the `-passout pass:<your-password>` part.

 Also note that we give a freely chosen name for the bundle using the `-name` argument.
 You can pick whatever name suits you.
 However, most platforms don't display this name in any meaningful place, so don't put too much effort in coming up with a good name.